Restoration Moisture Meters March 1, 2018 – Posted in: Blog

 There is more than one solution available when looking at moisture sensors.
 Here is a look at different types of restoration moisture meters.
 You may find that you need only one of these or your work may require several different types:

 - Non-Penetrating Meters: Non-penetrating meters are among your easiest-to-use options.
 They are popular because there is no risk of causing damage to flooring or other structural components.
 These meters feature two flat sensors, typically located at the bottom of the device.
 These two sensors measure the amount of moisture between them.
-Non-penetrating meters are best for situations in which you need to quickly compare moisture level readings between affected and unaffected areas.
+Non-penetrating meters are for situations in which you need to quickly compare moisture level readings between affected and unaffected areas.

 - Penetrating Meters: Penetrating meters feature a series of prongs that actually penetrate into a structure’s surface to take a reading of moisture content.
 Choose a penetrating meter if you desire accuracy, as they tend to take more accurate measurements of moisture content.
 They are perfect for finding trapped moisture after flooding, burst pipes or similar events.